objcio/articles/2014-05-01-animating-custom-layer-properties.md

 2014-04-28 22:43:31.636 ClockFace[49176:60b] time: 1.500000
 ```

-So now all we have to do is draw our clock.
-We do this by using ordinary Core Graphics functions to draw into a `CGContext` and then set the resultant image as our layer's `contents`.
+So now, all we have to do is draw our clock.
+We do this by using ordinary Core Graphics functions to draw to a Graphics Context, and then set the resultant image as our layer's `contents`.
 Here is the updated `-display` method:

 ```objc
 - (void)display